takahiromitsui/nest-prisma-chat/README.md

 - `POST /rooms` - Creates a new room
 - `PATCH /rooms/:id` - Updates an existing room by ID
 - `DELETE /rooms/:id` - Deletes a room by ID

+#### RoomUsers
+- `GET /room-users/:id` - Retrieves a single room user by ID
+- `POST /room-users` - Creates a new room user
+- `PATCH /room-users/:id` - Updates an existing room user by ID
+- `DELETE /room-users/:id` - Deletes a room user by ID

+#### Messages
+- `GET /messages/:id` - Retrieves a single message by ID
+- `POST /messages` - Creates a new message
+- `PATCH /messages/:id` - Updates an existing message by ID
+- `DELETE /messages/:id` - Deletes a message by ID